CodyAdam/codyadm/src/pages/projects/2020-01-Projet-Bloons-TD.md

 layout: ../../layouts/ProjectLayout.astro
 title: Bloons TD Remake
 date: 2020/01
-sumary: A remake of the Bloons TD game made from scratch with Java and StdDraw
+sumary: This is a tower defense game inspired by BloonsTD written in Java.
+It features multiple levels and procedurally generated content
 tags:
   - game
   - procedural generation